lf-lang/rfcs/text/0001-rfc-process.md

 ## The RFC life-cycle
 [The RFC life-cycle]: #the-rfc-life-cycle

-Once an RFC becomes "active" then authors may implement it and submit the feature as a pull request to the relevant repo.
+Once an RFC becomes "active," anyone may submit an implementation of the feature as a pull request to the relevant repo.
 Being "active" is not a rubber stamp, and in particular still does not mean the feature will ultimately be merged; it does mean that in principle all the major stakeholders have agreed